 Language Courses (Foreign Service Institute) (US-based)

 Enrollment of family members in language training and area studies is coordinated through the Bureau of Human Resources/Career Development and Assignments.
-The Department of State employee should contact his/her Assignments Officer for further information about enrolling a spouse in language training.
+The Department of State employee should contact his/her Career Development Officer (CDO) for further information about enrolling a spouse in language training.

 Foreign Service Institute (FSI) - provides on-site language training in more than 70 languages starting from beginner to high proficiency.
 Seats are offered to family members on a space available basis.